 This lash magnifier aims to improve the appearance of sparse lashes by utilizing key growth ingredients like peptides, biotin and folic acid.
 Hyaluronic acid provides moisture and minimizes breakage, while antioxidants defend against environmental damage.

 This lash conditioner was developed by an ophthalmologist to address the signs of eyelash aging, including dry, brittle lashes.
 Peptides, green tea extract, antioxidants, biotin, lipids, ginseng and plant extracts are meant to strengthen and soften lashes and prevent breakage.

 Dinh believes this is one of the best lash serums on the market.
 Meant to be applied nightly, it conditions your lashes overnight and is infused with technology to help enhance the length and volume while building protection against breakage.

 If you're looking to go the more traditional route to long lashes, we've also rounded up some of our favorite false lashes, mascaras and more.

-How it works: This dual wand mascara requires two steps.
-First, apply the black primer (which contains paraffin and beeswax), to build volume and create a base for color.
+This unique mascara requires two steps.
+First, apply the black primer (which contains paraffin and beeswax) to build volume and create a base for color.
 Then, before the primer dries, flip the wand over and stroke on the fiber-infused pigment to add length and create a lash fringe effect.

-How it works: These “cashmere” lashes are actually made of “mink-effect fibers”, in other words, hairs that mimic the look and feel of mink.
+These “cashmere” lashes are actually made of “mink-effect fibers” — so in other words, hairs that mimic the look and feel of mink.
 You can apply to the lash line using traditional eyelash glue, then gently peel off at night.

-How it works: These DIY extensions, made of synthetic silk fibers, are designed to be applied under your natural lash line (not over like with traditional false lashes) so they blend in with your natural lashes.
-You just comb the adhesive onto to your lashes, position the extensions where you’d like them placed, then clamp the base of the extensions with your natural lashes using the application wand.
+These DIY extensions, made of synthetic silk fibers, are designed to be applied under your natural lash line (not over like with traditional false lashes) so they blend in with your natural lashes.
+You just comb the adhesive onto your lashes, position the extensions where you’d like them placed, then clamp the base of the extensions with your natural lashes using the application wand.